 Serializable comes from transactional SQL systems (transaction isolation).
 Linearizable comes from distributed systems (atomic reads/writes).
 They converge at the top in Strict Serializable, the strictest consistency model.

-About Jepsen: Jepsen runs aggressive failure-oriented tests for distributed databases and validates consistency guarantees.
+About Jepsen: Jepsen runs failure-oriented tests for distributed databases and validates their stated consistency guarantees.
 Many popular systems (Cassandra, MongoDB, CockroachDB, Redis) have gone through Jepsen analysis.

 Related chapter